skyde/Interaction/README.md

 # Overview

-Using eye tracking, footpedals and keyboard macros created way to interact with the computer.
+Interact with computer using eye tracking, footpedals and keyboard macros.

 Originally made for an injured wrist, but use for day to day use since is very comfortable.